-Mobile Food Unit- means a food establishment that is self-contained, with the exception of a grill or smoker (for cooking), and readily movable, which either operates up to three consecutive days at one location or returns to a home base of operation at the end of each day.
+Mobile Food Unit- means a food establishment that is self-contained, with the exception of a grill or smoker (located outside the unit and used for cooking), and readily movable, which either operates up to three consecutive days at one location or returns to a home base of operation at the end of each day.

 Pushcart- means a non-self-propelled vehicle food establishment limited to serving non-potentially hazardous foods or commissary-wrapped foods maintained at proper temperatures or pre-cooked foods that require limited assembly, such as frankfurters.

 Click on the Gray Tabs above for additional information on:

 • Iowa Food Code and FDA Food Codes

 • Information on the basic requirements of operating a Food Establishment in the State of Iowa